stefanobras/stefanobras/README.md

 # 🎧 Stefano Brascetta
 **`(Developer/Musician/Producer)`**

-I'm a blooming software developer who's constantly trying to blend his passions and deranged ideas into something the professional world will mercifully accept as worthy.
+I'm a blooming software developer who's constantly trying to blend his passions and deranged ideas into something the professional world will accept as worthy.
-You've probably noticed it already, right?
-Unfortunately, this profile indeed seems a bit empty.
-But don't worry too much about that, It will be rapidly changing now that I have the time to start creating.
+You've probably noticed already that this profile indeed seems a bit empty.
+But don't worry too much about it, It'll be rapidly changing now that I have the time to start creating.

 ---